hawkinsw/medava/README.md

 import java.lang.reflect.Method;
 ```

 There is definitely a ton going on here.
 First, we see a new type of control-flow construct known as the `try`-`catch` statement.
 The semantics go like this: The statements in the so-called `try` block are executed from top to bottom.
 If any of those statements (or statements that are in methods called by those statements, and so on!) _throws_ an exception, we know that an unexpected situation has transpired!
 The exception that is _thrown_ is an object just like anything else in Java and, therefore, has a type and a value.
-The `catch` phrase (get it?) lists a sequence of types and then gives a variable name.
-Java looks sequentially throw the `catch` phrases to find a class that matches the _actual_ type of the thrown exception.
+The `catch` phrase ([get it](https://en.wikipedia.org/wiki/Catch_Phrase_(game)?)) lists a sequence of types and then gives a variable name.
+Java looks sequentially through the `catch` phrases to find a class that matches the _actual_ type of the thrown exception.
 The code in the first matching phrase is executed with the exception assigned to the named variable (`e` in this case).

 Here is a stripped down example of code that uses `try`-`catch` to show just how flexible Java is with respect to handling exceptions: